mabilton/data-engineering-zoomcamp-2023/04-analytics/homework/02-answers.md

 # Week 4 Homework Answers

 This file contains my answers to the Week 4 homework questions for the 2023 cohort of the Data Engineering Zoomcamp.
+For convenience, each question is restated before giving the corresponding answer; the list of questions *without* corresponding answers can be found in `01-questions.md`, which can be found in the current directory.

-Please note that all of the intructions provided here **assume that your terminal is located in the `04-warehouse/homework` directory**.
+Please note that all of the intructions provided here **assume that your terminal is located in the `04-analytics/homework` directory**.

 ## Set-Up

+### Question

+Before answering any questions in this week's homework, you first need to upload the following datasets to a GCP Bucket:
+1. All of the [Yellow taxi data](https://github.com/DataTalksClub/nyc-tlc-data/releases/tag/yellow) for 2019 and 2020
+1. All of the [Green taxi data](https://github.com/DataTalksClub/nyc-tlc-data/releases/tag/green) for 2019 and 2020
+1. All of the [FHV taxi data](https://github.com/DataTalksClub/nyc-tlc-data/releases/tag/fhv) for 2019.

+Once this data is uploaded, you then need to create a `dbt` project that creates the following tables in a BigQuery database:
+1. `stg_green_tripdata`, which stages the Green taxi data uploaded to the GCP Bucket.
+1. `stg_yellow_tripdata`, which stages the Yellow taxi data uploaded to the GCP Bucket.
+1. `stg_fhv_tripdata`, which stages the FHV taxi data uploaded to the GCP Bucket.
+1. `fact_trips`, which stores all of the Yellow and Green taxi data and is formed by transforming the `stg_green_tripdata` and `stg_yellow_tripdata` tables.
+1. `fact_fhv_trips`, which stores all of the FHV taxi data and is formed by transforming the `stg_fhv_tripdata` table.
+1. `dim_zones`, which stores the [Taxi Zone Lookup table](https://github.com/DataTalksClub/nyc-tlc-data/releases/tag/misc); this table can be stored as a `seed` in the `dbt` project, as opposed to uploading it to a GCP Bucket.

+Finally, you should create a Google Data Studio dashboard that can be used to visualise the data in the BigQuery tables created by your `dbt` project.

+### Answer

 First, let's deploy the GCP resources we need using the Terraform code in the `terraform` directory: